 Regulatory Signs

-These signs are usually self-explanatory, which are commonly indicated in the shape of circle that comes with red diagonal or red border.
-However, the ‘STOP’ mark is painted in a red octagon-shaped sign as a whole.
-Once the driver see this sign, they must come to a complete stop at the limit line, crosswalk, or intersection.
+First, we have the Regulator signs, these signs are usually self-explanatory, and are commonly indicated in the shape of a circle that comes with a red diagonal or red border.
+Something to take note of is that the ‘STOP’ mark is painted in a red octagon-shaped sign as a whole.
+Once the driver sees this sign, they must come to a complete stop at the limit line, crosswalk, or intersection.
 These red signs specify what drivers must not do or stop doing.

-Also, there’s distinct shape among the group: the ‘Yield’ sign.
-It’s enclosed in an inverted triangle that means to give way to traffic that has the right of way.
-Aside from the red marks, there are also blue-colored signs that instructs the drivers which direction they should take.
+Also, there’s a distinct shape among the group: the ‘Yield’ sign.
+It’s enclosed in an inverted triangle which means to give way to traffic that has the right of way.
+Aside from the red marks, there are also blue-colored signs that instruct the drivers on which direction they should ta

 Warning Signs

-Often printed on yellow triangular shape with red borders, the combination of this color and shape indicates that there’s an unexpected roadway condition or possible hazard ahead.
+Next up we have Warning Signs, these are often printed on yellow triangular shapes with red borders, the combination of this color and shape indicates that there’s an unexpected roadway condition or possible hazard ahead.
 These signs are like your adviser on the road.
-It gives drivers warnings of what kind of road they’re currently taking, so that they will be extra careful and alert while driving.
+It gives drivers warnings of what kind of road they’re currently taking so that they will be extra careful and alert while driving.

-Either indicated in blue rectangular boards, these road signs give drivers information where to find nearest hospital, parking area, gas station, as well as the jeepney and bus stop.
+Last but not least, we have Informative Signs.
+These are either indicated in blue rectangular boards, these road signs give drivers information on where to find the nearest hospital, parking area, gas station, as well as the jeepney and bus stop.
 It has also green and yellow versions, which provide distance to the next city or town.

 Latest Features